Frequently Asked Questions about Ignition Alley

 A:We can’t exactly define it, but you’ll know it when you see it.

-Beyond entrepreneurs involved in tech startups we have designers and developers, marketing and PR consultants, artists and filmmakers, copywriters and architects, non-profit leaders and grant writers, angel investors and VCs.
+Beyond entrepreneurs involved in tech startups we expect to have designers and developers, marketing and PR consultants, artists and filmmakers, copywriters and architects, non-profit leaders and grant writers, angel investors and VCs, and maybe even a few lawyers and accountants.

 A:No, Yes and Not Exactly.
 A huge reason we launched Ignition Alley was to give a very inexpensive option for initial office space to Atlanta-based technology startups.